Part V

 We distinguish between two fundamental categories:

-- Neurological traits: Inherent brain wiring and nervous system differences
+• Neurological traits: Inherent brain wiring and nervous system differences

-- Psychological adaptations: Learned responses to life experiences (explored in Chapter 28)
+• Psychological adaptations: Learned responses to life experiences (explored in Chapter 28)

 Understanding this distinction prevents harmful conflation and guides appropriate support and self-compassion throughout your journey.

 These inherent neurotypes differ fundamentally from the adaptive personality patterns that individuals develop as psychological responses to life experiences—particularly early relationships, attachment dynamics, and trauma.
-While neurodivergence and adaptive patterns can co-occur and interact, recognizing their distinct origins proves vital for navigating the Dragon’s Path with clarity and compassion.
+While neurodivergence and adaptive patterns can co-occur and interact, recognizing their distinct origins is vital for navigating the Dragon’s Path with clarity and compassion.

 Confusing neurological traits with learned adaptations leads to inappropriate self-judgment, ineffective strategies, and misplaced shame.
-This chapter focuses specifically on the gifts and challenges arising from neurodivergent wiring itself, laying groundwork for understanding how these differences shape the journey toward the Dragon within.
+This chapter focuses specifically on the gifts and challenges arising from neurodivergent wiring itself, laying the groundwork for understanding how these differences shape the journey toward the Dragon within.

 These diverse minds bring unique strengths and perspectives to transformation, yet may encounter specific challenges in conventional spiritual settings designed without neurological diversity in mind.
 Understanding and honoring neurodiversity becomes crucial for creating truly inclusive paths to wholeness—spaces where the Dragon’s fire can ignite authentically within every nervous system’s unique architecture.